sikaeducation/hike-disaster/README.md

 single branch.

 1. Fork and clone this repository
-2. Run `./initialize-commits.sh` to set up the project
+2. Run `./initialize-commits.sh` to set up the project.
-3. Run `./new-game` to begin the game
+3. Run `./new-game` to begin the game.
 4. Roll the virtual dice by running `./roll`, then move the current Git HEAD to the indicated commit.
 Repeat until you're on the 100th space.
 5. When you get to the 100th space and roll, you've won!
 Commit `results` and